-- All students must report to the cafeteria during their lunch period.
+- 1. All students must report to the cafeteria during their lunch period.
 Exceptions to this rule may be approved by administration or the dean's office.
 Students that do not report to the cafeteria or the approved location are subject to discipline. - 2.
 Students are not to be tardy to lunch.
 All students must be in the cafeteria by the time the tardy bell has rung.
-Students should form orderly, single file lines at the lunch counter. - Students are expected to enter a lunch line at the end of the line and wait their turn when receiving/paying for a lunch/food/beverage.
-Students may not cut in line. - 4.
-Students are welcome to bring a lunch from home. - Students may not order food and have it delivered to the school without approval from the dean's office.
+Students should form orderly, single file lines at the lunch counter. - 3.
+Students are expected to enter a lunch line at the end of the line and wait their turn when receiving/paying for a lunch/food/beverage.
+Students may not cut in line. - 4 .
+Students are welcome to bring a lunch from home. - 5.
+Students may not order food and have it delivered to the school.
 All delivered food will be held until the end of the day. - 6.
-Under no circumstances are foods and beverages to be taken out of the cafeteria or consumed in the halls. - Students are expected to dispose of their rubbish after completing their meal. - 8.
-The hallways adjacent to the cafeteria are off limits during the lunch period for visiting and gathering. - Students are expected to remain in the cafeteria during their entire lunch period. - 10.
+Under no circumstances are foods and beverages to be taken out of the cafeteria or consumed in the halls. - 7.
+Students are expected to dispose of their rubbish after completing their meal. - 8.
+The hallways adjacent to the cafeteria are off limits during the lunch period for visiting and gathering. - 9.
+Students are expected to remain in the cafeteria during their entire lunch period. - 10.
 Students must obey cafeteria supervisors and hall monitors. - 11.
 Students are expected to conduct themselves in an appropriate manner.
 Students are not allowed to yell, clap, dance, run, or otherwise cause a lunchroom disturbance. - 12.
 Students who are unwilling or unable to obey cafeteria regulations will be assigned to the lunch detention room during their lunch/homeroom period. - 13.
-Reavis High School is a closed campus, which means that students may not leave campus during the lunch period. - 14.Lunch cards are non-transferable.
-Sharing lunch cards is a suspendable offense and may result in the loss of the lunch card. - 15.
+Reavis High School is a closed campus, which means that students may not leave campus during the lunch period. - 14.
+Lunch cards are non-transferable and may result in the loss of the lunch card. - 15.
 Students must have their current school I.D. to purchase items from the cafeteria.
-Students who fail to have their current school year I.D. are allowed to purchase lunch, however, upon the third (3rd) offense of not having the current school I.D. the student will have the opportunity to secure a replacement ID and \$5.00 will be charged to the student's school fees.
+Students who fail to have their current school year I.D. are allowed to purchase lunch, however, upon the third (3rd) offense of not having the current school I.D. the student will have the opportunity to secure a replacement ID and \$5.00 will be charged to the student's school fees. - 16.
+Students may not sell fund raising food items during lunch periods.
+All fund raising food items must be left in your locker or in the RAM Shop during your lunch. - 17 .
+Only Seniors are allowed in Senior Courtyard for lunch periods.